zxul767/ex-machina/content/blog/clean-code-critique/index.md

 ---
-title: "Clean Code Critique"
+title: "Clean Code Revisited"
 date: "2020-10-23T00:00:00.000"
-description: "Is this really clean code?"
+description: "On the importance of keeping a critical mind"
 ---

 In a [previous post](https://zxul767.dev/clean-code), I recommended the popular book [_Clean Code_](https://www.goodreads.com/book/show/3735293-clean-code).
 Since then I've noticed that the book has been criticized quite often in recent years (e.g., [here](https://qntm.org/clean) is a rather long post bashing against it.)
 So I took the time to review it again--it's been many years since I last read it--and I found that I actually agree with several of the criticisms against it.